TukuToi/MinimaX4/README.md

 ## Description

-MinimaX4 is the minimalistic version of the MiniMax Theme series.
+MinimaX4 is MinimaX Theme with Material Design and Bootstrap 4.
 It includes a dynamic integration of Toolset Plugins.
-It integrates Bootstrap.
+It integrates Bootstrap 4 (alpha).
 The rest is free to customize.

 ## Current Version

-Version: 1.0.2.
+Version: 1.0.0.

 ## Usage